sri-ny/izpack/README.md

 By the way, the former Codehaus administrators kindly offered a HTTP redirection from the old Codehaus issues to the new address at Codehaus itself in case there are still old links.
 This has been activated for all former IZPACK issues and their issues IDs have been kept.

 I will deactivate the Github issue tracking to not confuse anyone and because it is just too plain at the moment.
 There is no real advantage for us at the moment in using Github issues.

-Special thanks to Tom Helpstone for helping out migrating the old issues the best way possible.

 #### Confluence - Wiki